 What makes French cuisine in Helsinki unique?

 The Finnish appreciation for simplicity and natural flavors also influences how French cuisine is expressed in Helsinki.
-While traditional French cooking can be elaborate and rich, the Helsinki interpretation often emphasizes cleaner flavors and more straightforward presentations that let quality ingredients speak for themselves.
+While traditional French cooking can be complex and rich, the Helsinki interpretation often emphasizes cleaner flavors and more straightforward presentations that let quality ingredients speak for themselves.

 Where can you find traditional French bistro experiences in Helsinki?